hghooks is a simple module that adds several useful hooks for use in Mercurial hooks system.

 Right now there are two useful hooks for those that use Trac as their project system.
 The first one is a hook suitable for the pretxnchangegroup event in the centralized repository that Trac syncs from that checks at least a ticket is mentioned in the changeset message.
-The other one is suitable for the incoming event and will modify the ticket mentioned in the changeset message.
+The other one could be used in two ways:

 To use these hooks you must configure your repository with the Trac environment path you want to integrate with.
 Write this in your .hg/hgrc repository conf: